student868/Deep-Learning/ex3_303166318_307955872/3/README.md

 - Fashion MNIST

 Tips:
-- For each dataset you can choose between training and evaluate saved model.
+- For each dataset you can choose between training and evaluating a saved model.
-- If you want to overwrite the saved model uncomment "torch.save" call in "evaluate_model" function in "main.py" and train the model (<b>Warning:</b> the saved model will be deleted).
+- If you want to overwrite the saved model uncomment "torch.save" call in "train" function in "main.py" and train the model (<b>Warning:</b> the saved model will be deleted).

 <b>main.py </b> - load the data and call training and testing functions.

+<b>models.py </b>- class of the VAE.

 <b>trainer.py </b>- model & train & test implementation.